zedxmidkidlit1/STMAHM/README.md

 ## License

-This project is developed for academic and research purposes.
+This project is developed for academic and research purposes at Technological University.

----
+No `LICENSE` file is currently included in this repository.

 ---